 Good news comes in small packages.
 In this case, it came in the form of two small blips on an ultrasound screen.
-In early November, Zoo veterinarians and keepers began to suspect that Billie Jean, our female Andean bear, might be pregnant.
-An ultrasound revealed two small, distinct amniotic sacs; three subsequent ultrasounds have shown fetal growth and development, heightening hopes that Billie Jean may give birth for the second time.
+In early August, Zoo veterinarians and keepers began to suspect that Billie Jean, our female Andean bear, might be pregnant.
+In mid-October, the ultrasound conducted revealed two live fetuses that appeared to be developing well heightening hopes that Billie Jean may give birth for the third time.

 Billie Jean is acting very much as she did the last time she gave birth, according to her keepers.
 Her appetite has decreased, she’s built a nest (in a den this time, not a tree) and she is beginning to choose to stay inside even when she’s given access to the outdoors, which is rare for her.
 These signs all point toward an impending birth.